-The Edit menu may provide the following options:
+The Edit menu provides the following options:

-• Titles is the option for editing titles of the Value, Row and Column axes.

-- Copy copies the Image into Clipboard.

-- Save as saves the graph in Bitmap, JPEG and Windows metafile formats.
+- Titles is the option for editing titles of the Value, Row and Column axes. - Copy copies the Image into Clipboard . - Save as saves the graph in Bitmap, JPEG and Windows metafile formats. - Print.

-- Print.

-The second menu View may contain the following options:
+The second menu View contains the following options:

 - Front

 - Back

 - Top Color Image

 - Node's Hint

 - Color Scale

 - Interfaces

-- Aspect Ratio

 The Front, Back and Top Color Image items have an obvious meaning.
 If Node's Hint is checked then the user by pointing Cursor at a Node position can inspect its value and coordinates.
-The Color Scale, Interfaces and Aspect Ratio items are related to the Top Color Image option only.
+The Color Scale and Interfaces items are related to the Top Color Image option only.
 Interfaces item is not available for the external graph.

-Additional view options (Front and Back):
+Additional view options: